 A popular question we get asked is “how to bring a mothballed weighbridge back to operation?”
 Well here’s the answer.

 If the correct preventative measures were taken at the time of closing down a weighbridge, there should be no real reason why it cannot be bought back to full operation.
-Even if it was simply abandoned, it may well be possible to reopen it and save the cost of investing in a brand new system.
+Even if it was simply abandoned, it may well be possible to reopen it.
+This could save the cost of investing in a brand-new system.

 The biggest potential problem to be faced with a disused weighbridge is a build up of mud, slurry and water.
 If the weighbridge is pit mounted, a full inspection of the pit, load-cells and associated parts will need to be arranged.

-It is necessary to ensure that the drainage system is not clogged up and that any water and debris can drain away.
+It is necessary to ensure that the drainage system is not clogged up.
+It should also be checked that any water and debris can drain away.
 The pit walls should also be checked for any bulging and seepage.

 If the weighbridge does need cleaning out, the operator needs to take into account the fact that waste can produce methane and other dangerous gases.
 It is necessary, therefore, to check for these gases using suitably certified gas detectors, both before and during such work.

-If the weighbridge was properly mothballed, the load-cells and cabling will have been stored and will now need inspecting and testing before they are reinstalled.
+If the weighbridge was properly mothballed, the load-cells and cabling will have been stored.
+They will now need inspecting and testing before they are reinstalled.

-If the weighbridge was simply abandoned this will still apply, but there may be a need to invest in new parts.
+If the weighbridge was simply abandoned this will still apply.
+However, there may be a need to invest in new parts.